NicolleCS/toy-robot/README.md

 ## Test Data

-In main paste, there is a file with cases and their expected output to help on tests.
+In main folder, there is a file with cases and their expected output to help on tests.